 For additional information on the taxability of Social Security benefits, see IRS Publication 915 (Social Security and Equivalent Railroad Retirement Benefits).
-Publication 915 is available at IRS.gov.
+IRS Publication 915 is available at IRS.gov.

 Line 7 (Form 1040).
-Capital gain (or loss)
+Capital gain or (loss)

-Report on line 7 capital gains or losses (attach Schedule D) from the sale of capital assets.
+Report on Line 7 capital gains or losses (attach Schedule D) from the sale of capital assets.
 These include stocks, bonds, and property.
 Gain or loss is reported on Schedule D. You also may have to file Form 8949 (see the instructions to both forms for details).

 KEY POINT Schedule D is for reporting capital gains and losses from investments.
-Schedule 1, line 4 ("other gains or losses") is for reporting sales of other assets such as equipment used in a business.
+Schedule 1, Line 4 ("other gains or losses") is for reporting sales of other assets such as equipment used in a business.

 Line 8 (Form 1040).
-Other Income
+Additional income

-Income not reported on the Lines 1 through 7 is reported on Schedule 1 with the total reported on Schedule 1 reported on Line 8.
+Income not reported on Lines 1 through 7 is reported on Schedule 1 with the total reported on Schedule 1 reported on Line 8 of Form 1040.
 The most important of these for minsters include: